Docker Compose

 5ecr3t

 The administrator is an all-powerful user.
-Therefore, all the capabilities of midPoint are at your disposal.
-Feel free to take a look around.
-Some places of the user interface may be confusing, but you certainly find some familiar places as well.
+Therefore, all capabilities of midPoint are at your disposal.

-• The Self Service part of the interface is used to manage the identity and privileges of a user who is currently logged in.
+• The Self Service part of the interface is used to manage the identity and privileges of the currently logged in user.

 • The Administration part of the user interface is used to manage user identities, roles, organizational structure, and policies.
 This part is used for routine administration of the system.
 At this stage, this is perhaps the most interesting part of midPoint to explore.